dxin16/temp-turner-rn/README.md

  - Terminals in `TempTurner` directory
  - Terminal #1: `npx react-native start`
  - Terminal #2:
+    - First install necessary packages
     - IOS Emulator: `npx pod-install` then `npx react-native run-ios`
     - Android Emulator: `npx react-native run-android`
     - You can continue to use this terminal for anything else you need.

+After the first run, you will not need to call `npx pod-install` anymore until you install a new npm package.

 ## Development